-Diagnostic studies may help identify metabolic etiologies as well as trend the patient’s response to their medical management.
+Diagnostic studies may help identify metabolic etiologies as well as guide the patient’s response to their medical management.
 Rheumatologic screening may also be performed if there is associated tenosynovitis and joint swelling.3

-There are 4 main diagnostic imaging modalities for examination of FAEN.
+There are 4 main diagnostic imaging modalities for the examination of FAEN.